On the Upper Bound of Non-Thermal Fusion Reactivity with Fixed Total Energy: Introduction

 In our previous studies (cf., \cite{Xie2023, Kong2023}), the fusion reactivity enhancement factors (defined in Eq. (\ref{eq:fsgmv})) for several typical non-thermal distributions mainly fell within the range of 0.5-1.5.
 While we were able to calculate the fusion reactivity for arbitrary ion velocity distributions using a simple and fast approach (cf., \cite{Xie2023a}), it did not provide information about which distribution could yield the maximum fusion reactivity or what the upper limit of the enhancement factor might be.
 This question has motivated the present work.
 Resolving this problem can provide us with insights into selecting specific distributions to maximize fusion yields.

-The total energy for a given distribution is $E_j=\frac{1}{2}m_j\int v_j^2f_j({\bm v}_j)d{\bm v}_j$.
+{In fusion energy research, the most crucial parameter is the ratio of output fusion yield energy to input heating energy.
+The input heating energy is associated with the total energy of the plasma.} The total energy for a given distribution is $E_j=\frac{1}{2}m_j\int v_j^2f_j({\bm v}_j)d{\bm v}_j$.
 In this work, we are interested in determining the maximum fusion reactivity $\langle\sigma v\rangle$ when $E_j$ is fixed, along with the corresponding distribution functions $f_j$.
 To make the problem more analytically tractable, we limit $f_2$ to be a Maxwellian (thermal) distribution and focus on optimizing only $f_1({\bm v})$.

 In Section \ref{sec:method}, we present the strategy we employ to address this issue.
 In Section \ref{sec:result}, we apply our strategy to study D-T (Deuterium-Tritium) and p-$^{11}{\rm B}$ (proton-Boron) fusion and present the results.
 Finally, in Section \ref{sec:summ}, we summarize our findings.